syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/Overview.md

 ---
 layout: post
-title: About Windows Forms Html Viewer control | Syncfusion
+title: Overview of Windows Forms Html Viewer control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Html Viewer (HTMLUI) control, its elements and more details.
 platform: WindowsForms
 control: HTML UI